A few days ago, I received a shocking email from my dear friend Burning Man campmate, art teacher Ann Clark.

 Since then, I’ve met Cambria in person and learned what exceptional kids she and her friends are: committed, passionate, and dedicated to preserving the planet for future generations.
 I asked her to write a guest post to describe what they are doing and how you can help.
 Please read and enjoy!

 Beth Terry is such an inspiration!
 In being aware of the changes she made to better our planet, I have come to care too and have made changes in my own behavior.
 Seeing Beth live her life with only one bag of plastic waste in a year made me realize that making change is possible.
 She is such a great role model!
-Beth’s blog and book have helped me so much in the last year.… Read the rest
+Beth’s blog and book have helped me so much in the last year.
+I have… Read the rest

 I’ve been away from blogging and social media for a few months, needing time to recuperate from the onslaught of attention-grabbing, anxiety-inducing posts that had hijacked my “news” feeds.
 Taking a break to be in silence for a while helps.
 So do walks along the red dirt trails or the rocky coastline of Moloka’i, Hawaii.